The Nine of Eight

 “Oh, is that so?” said Logan.
 “Put her on the phone; I’ve got something to say to her and I’ve waited 20 years to say it.”

-“That’s where we have to contact Irene,” said Sean.
-“Only her mother knows about the nine of eight.”
+“I’ll have to talk to my father about that,” said Sean.
+“Only he knows about the nine of eight.”

 “Why?” said Mobley.